open-telemetry/otel-arrow/collector/receiver/otelarrowreceiver/README.md

       level: detailed
 ```

-Therefore, we recommend to use the "lowmemory" temporality preference
+We recommend to use the "lowmemory" temporality preference combined
-combined with detail-level metrics in the OTel SDK.
-(TODO: Document
+with detail-level metrics in the OTel SDK.
+(TODO: Document how to do
-how to do this after the Collector's OTel SDK is configurable.)
+this after the Collector's OTel SDK is configurable.)

 ## HTTP-specific documentation